-Your skin forms the outermost protective barrier of your body to the surrounding world.
-Sometimes, when you come into contact with irritating substances, you’ll notice a skin reaction — often in the form of a rash.
+Your skin is your outermost protective layer and provides a protective barrier between your body and the the surrounding world.
+Sometimes, when you come into contact with irritating substances, you’ll notice a skin reaction, often in the form of a rash.
+This reaction actually has a name: contact dermatitis.
+It’s one of the seven types of eczema, and it’s related to other skin conditions like atopic dermatitis and neurodermatitis.

 What Is Contact Dermatitis?